PatrickKyei/exception/_posts/2022-03-19-project-management-career-path.md

 ## Capstone Project

 In this section, I discuss the thought process, skills, and experience I gained while working on my Capstone project.
 The Captsone project gives you the opportunity to put your project management knowledge and skills to the test in a real-world simulation.
+I will be Peta, the Project Manager for this project.

 ## Overview